-Adopted in 2013 and subsequently amended in 2017, New York City’s “Prohibition on the sale of discounted cigarettes and tobacco products” and the “Tobacco Product Regulation Act” together restrict the availability of inexpensive tobacco products and enhance enforcement of the City’s cigarette excise taxes by:
+Adopted in 2013 and subsequently amended in 2017, New York City’s “Prohibition on the sale of discounted cigarettes and tobacco products” and the “Tobacco Product Regulation Act” together restrict the availability of inexpensive tobacco products and enhance enforcement of the City’s tobacco product excise taxes by:

 - Prohibiting the discounted sale of any tobacco product, including those accomplished through the redemption of coupons, cross-promotions and multipack discounts.